 NOTE ON FINANCING

 Car manufacturers do offer special financing at certain times of the year and on certain models.
 They may offer an extremely low a zero percent finance rates.
 It is highly recommended that if you can, take advantage of it.
 These rates are generally offered to people with a good credit score.
-If you have less than good credit, one of the best options is Auto Credit Express.
-They work with people with no or bad credit and are very reasonable with their rates compared to other companies out there and AutoFinder.com highly recommends them.
+If you have less than good credit, you’ll want to find a lender who works with buyers who have no or bad credit and are very reasonable with their rates.

 And finally, there will be a various papers to sign.
 In some states, the dealership will require you to sign a Power of Attorney authorizing the finance and insurance people to register your vehicle at the DMV for you.
 Before signing, carefully review each document.
 Once you put pen to paper, the deal is done and cannot be reversed.
 Although reading each word in fine print may be difficult and time consuming, always double or triple check the figures before signing.
 Know your total price and cost of financing so that you can budget your total payment with no surprises.